mcdg055/jml-inventory/README.md

 - Clone the repository
 - Change the clone directory into C:\laragon\www

-## Generate the Database

-- Open Laragon
-- Install phpmyadmin right click on the panel > tools > quick add

 ## Running the project

 - Open project using the editor you prefer